 [may change from time to time and are complimentary for the stories and tales]

-The easy walk is just over a mile long, lasts about 2.5 to 3 hours and is accompanied by 8 complimentary whiskies presented in Glen Cairn, whisky-tasting glasses and an aqua vitae.
-Price £69 per person (minimum 2 people).
+The easy walk is just over a mile long, lasts up to 3 hours and is accompanied by 8 complimentary whiskies and an aqua vitae presented in whisky-tasting glasses.
+Price £79 per person (minimum 2 people).
 Offered by Alistair as a qualified walking guide and whisky buff, by arrangement for you.
 Can be booked as an extra with your room or book separately by phone or email or in person.